QuantSysBio/inSPIRE/README.md

 ## inSPIRE Versions from previous publications

 We continue to update and improve inSPIRE with new releases.
 However, all previous versions used for passed publications are available online.
-The following versions are relevant
+The following versions are relevant for reproducing the exact results of previous publications:

 * Use version 1.0 (with minor bug fixes in versions 1.1, 1.2, and 1.3) and python version 3.9 for exact version used in [inSPIRE: An open-source tool for increased mass spectrometry identification rates using Prosit spectral prediction](https://doi.org/10.1016/j.mcpro.2022.100432)